The Parent Company Launches Loyalty Program: Caliva CLUB

 SAN JOSE, Calif., April 6, 2021 /PRNewswire/ -- TPCO Holding Corp. ("The Parent Company") (NEO: GRAM.U, GRAM.WT.U) (OTCQX: GRAMF; OTC PINK: GRMWF) announces the launch of its first-ever integrated loyalty program, Caliva CLUB, now in beta with caliva.com customers.

-Based on record delivery customer growth of +133%1 and an omnichannel platform that covers more than 50% of California today, Caliva, The Parent Company's direct-to-consumer platform, is piloting its new loyalty program via the brand's delivery channel.
+Based on record online customer transaction growth of +141%1 and an omnichannel platform that covers more than 50% of California today, Caliva, The Parent Company's direct-to-consumer platform, is piloting its new loyalty program via the brand's delivery channel.
 The launch, which is a key strategic driver for The Parent Company's broader digital innovation push, aims to enhance the consumer experience across the company's integrated omnichannel platform.
 The Parent Company has already seen robust growth on caliva.com and is excited to add to this momentum with Caliva CLUB, which will feature personalized promotions and offers to further customer loyalty, retention and lifetime value.
 As one of the few companies in cannabis with a native rewards program, Caliva customers will enjoy an elevated shopping experience similar to their favorite non-cannabis retailers.

 "The integration of loyalty into our digital experience is something that we've been hard at work on and, given its importance to our customers and long-term success, we are taking the time to get the experience right with this launch," said Dennis O'Malley, COO of The Parent Company.
 "Integrating loyalty into our in-house developed e-commerce platform gives us the flexibility to scale across all consumer touch points, allowing customers to access their rewards no matter how they decide to shop."